dcmi/pids_in_dc/proposal.md

 The main purpose of the session in Porto will be, therefore, to consider the candidate solutions in the context of the documented use-cases, and to attempt to reach a consensus on what should be recommended.

-The workshop will constrain itself to the issue of how PIDs should be expressed in properties from the DCES, especially when serialised as XML/JSON.
+The workshop will constrain itself to the issue of how PIDs should be expressed in properties from the Dublin Core vocabularies, especially when serialised as XML/JSON.
 It will *not* attempt to develop a new metadata application profile for this domain.
 However, the application profiles already used in this domain may benefit immediately from a clear recommendation from DCMI on expressing PIDs.

 #### Format